 Overview

-This 2-piece sectional takes the Darcy’s comfort-first build and turns it into a true “home base” layout.
-The chaise side changes how the couch gets used—more stretching out, more shared seating, and fewer fights over the best spot.
+This 2-piece sectional takes the same comfort-first build and gives it a true lounge layout.
+The chaise changes how the couch gets used: more stretching out, more shared seating, and less jockeying for the best spot.

 Our Testing Experience